-(c) The School Board hereby determines that it is in the best interest of the School District of Hendry County, Florida ("the District") and its students to levy the sales surtax authorized by and in accordance with Sections 212.055(6), and 212.054 Florida Statutes, in an amount equal to one-half cent (the "Sales Surtax").
+(b) The School Board hereby determines that it is in the best interest of the School District of Marion County, Florida ("the District") and its students to levy the sales surtax authorized by and in accordance with sections 212.055(6), and 212.054 Florida Statutes, in an amount equal to one-half cent (the "Sales Surtax").

-(d) The School Board finds that it is necessary to upgrade and modernize its aging schools and facilities to keep them safe and make them more conducive to learning through renovation, replacement, construction, BOARD APPROVED security, and technology improvements; to acquire land, construct, reconstruct and improve school facilities, including costs of retrofitting and providing for technology implementation; acquire equipment including safety and security; acquire technology hardware and software; purchase and/or lease school buses, and to service bond indebtedness, if any, all as further described in Exhibit A attached hereto and incorporated herein by this reference (collectively, the "Plan").
+(c) The School Board finds that it is necessary to upgrade and modernize its aging schools and facilities to keep them safe and make them more conducive to learning through renovation, replacement, construction, security, and technology improvements; to acquire land, construct, reconstruct and improve school facilities, including costs of retrofitting and providing for technology implementation; acquire equipment including safety and security;

+acquire technology hardware and software; and to service bond indebtedness, if any, all as further described in Exhibit A attached hereto and incorporated herein by this reference (collectively, the "Plan").